ravitejajyosula/oi-assessment/on-premises/platform-engine/README.md

 ```

 2. We can deploy open source version Hashicorp consul in house and use the same for statement
-   - We should have to maintain the consul and if you are not using for anything like service discovery
+   - We should have to maintain the consul and if we are not using it for anything like service discovery

 ##### Security and compliance
 -  We will fetch credentials like Vcenter username, Password run time from vault and keep them as environment variables preventing them to store in state file